google/go-cloud/internal/docs/design.md

 }
 // ... write providerMetadata to the provider.

-// When reading metadata keys, we unescape them:
+// When reading metadata keys, unescape them:
 // ... providerMetadata is the metadata read from the provider. for k, v := range providerMetadata {
     gcdkMetadata[escape.Unescape(k)] = v